datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 ### Mailbox

-Our support mailbox (Zendesk) is available at support@analytium.co.uk - a trained Data Controller technician will respond to all queries within 8 business hours.
-Business hours are Monday to Friday, 9am until 5pm Central European Time.
+Our support mailbox is available at support@datacontroller.io - a trained Data Controller technician will respond to all queries within 8 business hours.
+Business hours are Monday to Friday, 9am until 5pm GMT.
 We aim to meet these targets in 90% of all incidents reported.
 Support issues will be worked on until a mutually agreed resolution is achieved, or until the customer requests the issue to be closed.
 If there is no response or update from a customer on an issue for more than 30 calendar days, the issue will be closed.

 ### In Scope Support